Decision making in the curl project

 A maintainer in the curl project is an individual who has been given permissions to push commits to one of the git repositories.

 Maintainers are free to push commits to the repositories at their own will.
-Maintainers are however expected to listen to feedback from users and any change that is non-trivial in size or nature should be brought to the project as a PR to allow others to comment/object before merge.
+Maintainers are however expected to listen to feedback from users and any change that is non-trivial in size or nature should be brought to the project as a Pull-Request (PR) to allow others to comment/object before merge.

 A maintainer who stops being active in the project will at some point get their push permissions removed.
 We do this for security reasons but also to make sure that we always have the list of maintainers as "the team that push stuff to curl".

 Getting push permissions removed is not a punishment.
 Everyone who ever worked on maintaining curl is considered a hero, for all time hereafter.

 We have a security team.
 That's the team of people who are subscribed to the curl-security mailing list; the receivers of security reports from users and developers.
 This list of people will vary over time but should be skilled developers familiar with the curl project.

 The security team works best when it consists of a small set of active persons.
 We invite new members when the team seems to need it, and we also expect to retire security team members as they "drift off" from the project or just find themselves unable to perform their duties there.

 We run a web server, a mailing list and more on the curl project's primary server.
 That physical machine is owned and run by Haxx.
 Daniel is the primary admin of all things curl related server stuff, but Björn Stenberg and Linus Feltzing serve as backup admins for when Daniel is gone or unable.